Sheridan Le Fanu: Early life

-Sheridan Le Fanu was born at 45 Lower Dominick Street, Dublin, into a literary family of Huguenot, Irish and English descent.
-He had an elder sister, Catherine Frances, and a younger brother, William Richard.
-His parents were Thomas Philip Le Fanu and Emma Lucretia Dobbin.
+Le Fanu was born on 28 August 1814 in Dominick Street Lower, Dublin, to Thomas Le Fanu, the curate of St Mary's, and Emma Lucretia Le Fanu (died 1861).
+The second of three siblings of a middle-class Irish Protestant family of Huguenot descent, Le Fanu was the elder brother of the civil engineer William Richard.
+Both his grandmother Alicia Sheridan Le Fanu and his great-uncle Richard Brinsley Sheridan were playwrights.
+His mother was also a writer, producing a biography of Charles Orpen.

-Both his grandmother Alicia Sheridan Le Fanu and his great-uncle Richard Brinsley Sheridan were playwrights (his niece Rhoda Broughton would become a successful novelist), and his mother was also a writer, producing a biography of Charles Orpen.
 Within a year of his birth, his family moved to the Royal Hibernian Military School in the Phoenix Park, where his father, a Church of Ireland clergyman, was appointed to the chaplaincy of the establishment.
 The Phoenix Park and the adjacent village and parish church of Chapelizod would appear in Le Fanu's later stories.